LearnTeachCode/intro-javascript-class/week-6/6-2-github-post-put-delete.md

-# 6.2: GitHub API challenges: Making POST, PUT, and DELETE requests
+# 6.2: GitHub API challenges: Making POST requests

 So far, in our past classes and [in the previous section](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-6/6-1-github-api-group-project.md), we've only used one of the HTTP request methods: GET.
 (Remember, the GET method is used to ask for some information, *without modifying any of that information.*)